apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

   - Serialization hints (`serialization-config.json`)
   - Java Proxy Hints (`proxy-config.json`)
   - JNI Hints (`jni-config.json`)

-During Spring AOT processing CAS is started up to the point that bean definitions are available.
-Bean instances are not created during the AOT processing phase.

 Note that Hint files that are put under `src/main/resources/META-INF/native-image` are automatically picked up by Graal VM native image tool.
 Generated hint files can typicallt be found in `build/generated/aotResources`.